JulianPrim/HEPATo/README.md

 Replace the template with the app code (the “Raw_codeV2.0.0”) and save as app.R in that folder.

-Install the required packages mentioned at the top of the script, then to run it, copy:
+Install the required packages mentioned at the top of the script, then to run it click on "Run App"

-*shiny::runApp(".")*

-; in the board (console).

 Or run the script line-by-line (Shift+Enter).